 Board Of County Commissioners.
 The governing body of Brookings County.

-Boathouse.
-A boathouse is a structure used for the storage of watercraft and associated materials and includes all structures which are totally enclosed, have roofs or walls or any combination of these structural parts.
-A "wet boathouse" is a boathouse which extends over the water (beyond the ordinary high water mark).
-A boathouse shall not include living quarters or be used as a dwelling unit.
+Buffer Zone.
+An area outside and adjacent to Zone A Aquifer Protection District that has been delineated to account for possible changes in the boundaries of Zone A Aquifer Protection District due to effects of irrigation pumping.

 Buildable Area.
 The buildable area of a lot is the space remaining after the minimum setback requirements of this Ordinance have been complied with.
 The diagram below illustrates the buildable area of a hypothetical lot.
 This diagram is for reference only.
 Setbacks and other requirements vary from district to district.
 (See illustration below).

 Buildable Area Illustration